 In order to receive a grade for your homework, hard copy must be submitted.
 In addition to a hard copy, you must also submit an electronic copy of your homework.
 You are required to submit your papers in both locations for full credit.
 If either submission is late, then there will be a 20% penalty on the homework.
 This policy will be strictly enforced.
 Please keep this in mind when homework due dates come up.

-Even though you may work on homeworks with others in your lab group, you need to each write up your own homework.
+Even though you may work on homework with others in your lab group, you need to each write up your own paper.
 You may all have the same graphs, but your written sentences need to be in your own words (i.e. if you are asked to explain the differences between two graphs, please put it in your own words, even if you discuss the answers together).
 There will be grade consequences if this is not done.
 Each partner must submit a separate electronic solution and make sure that all names are included on each submission.

 Regarding the Lab(s), your Lab(s) must be turned in to the designated STAT 385 inbox in Duncan Hall 1092 by 5pm on the due date.
 Please do not place the Lab anywhere but this box.
 If you place the lab somewhere else (under the TA's office door, other graders' boxes, etc), there is a chance that the TA will not receive it.
 The only way to ensure that we have your lab on time is for it to be in the designated mailbox.
 If we do not have your HW/lab by 5 pm on the due date, there will be a late penalty.

-When you submit your homework, please type your solutions in a word document and copy/paste graphs or spreadsheet summaries into this document.
+When you submit your homework, please type your solutions in a word processor document and copy/paste graphs or spreadsheet summaries into this document.
 Do not hand in any Excel spreadsheets or print data.
 DO NOT JUST PRINT OUT AN ENTIRE SPREADSHEET!
 It is extremely difficult to go back and forth between spreadsheets.
 For example, in one homework you are asked to simulate 500 random numbers.
 Please, do not include this in your solutions.
 Just state that you ran the simulation.
 Make sure that a grader/reviewer can read the graphs, i.e., make the font large enough, etc.

 You may bring your hard copy paper to class and hand it into the instructor.
 You may also turn the hard copy into STAT 385 incoming mail slot in the mailroom of Duncan Hall.
 PLEASE NOTE: Assignments turned into the TA or graders' personal mailbox ARE NOT considered submitted.
 The TA is not expected to regularly check his/her personal mailbox and so will not accept any submission to this mailbox.
 If you submit any assignment due to the TA's personal mailbox, you will have to come and retrieve it and submit the assignment to the STAT 385 mailbox or in class the day it is due as outlined.
 We are sorry for any inconvenience, but it is better this way than to receive a zero when your assignment is not counted.
 The soft copy must be turned into Canvas in the assignment submission area.
 If you try to submit your homework after the acceptance deadline, please keep in mind that Canvas will not allow this.